On Being a Christian

 On Being a Christian is a 1974 work of Christian theology by Hans Küng.

 Content

 The author describes what is common among the various Christian communities and discussed the reasons a person would choose to believe in Christianity.
 The book focuses on the life and teaching of Jesus Christ and the nature of his divinity.

+"Those for whom this book is written" by Hans Küng:

+"This book is written for all those who, for any reason at all, honestly and sincerely want to know what Christianity, what being a Christian, really means.